flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

 where each channel might contain RGB data, reflectance, and instance-level data like semantic labels.

 Voxel size determines the grid's resolution, which can lead to a tradeoff between high resolution and the number of unused voxels.
 Given that we typically only care about a 2D manifold/surface within the 3D space, voxels will capture mostly empty cubes, which can naturally lead to challenges with naively applying traditional operations like convolution.
 For this reason, we often work with binary voxels, tensors containing $$1$$'s for occupied space and $$0$$'s for empty space.
-Despite the benefit of spatial ordering that voxels give us, for this reason voxels will suffer from a significant computational overhead to process.
+Despite the benefit of spatial ordering that voxels give us, they suffer from a significant computational overhead to process.

 ### Meshes
 Meshes represent 3D objects as a collection of vertices, edges, and faces.
 This better aligns with the features we wish to learn from in 3D space, as they contain rich geometric and topological information.
 However, they're irregular and more difficult to represent in a neural network, leading to extra complexity in processing and reconstruction.

 ### Depth Images and BEV
 Depth images and approaches like Bird's Eye View fusion are approaches that project 3D data into 2D formats for computational simplicity.
 They often work alongside LiDAR-caera fusion for planning tasks.
-TODO

 ## Datasets and Evaluation Metrics
-### Datasets TODO add history
+### Datasets
 The Stanford Large-Scale 3D Indoor Spaces (S3DIS) datset contains 3D point clouds of indoor environments like offices and conference rooms.
 The dataset contains 6 large-scale with 271 rooms.
 There are 13 semantic classes to learn from.

-Insert image

 nuScenes is a large-scale autonomous driving dataset, containing 1000 scenes that each last 20 seconds. nuScenes is collected using a full sensor suite of LiDAR, radar, gamera, GPS, and IMU, lending itself well to a variety of self-driving tasks and settings.
 Semantic and instance segmentation labels are provided.

-Insert image

 The Waymo Open Dataset is another large-scale autonomous driving dataset, containing LiDAR and camera data with 3D semantic labels.
 SemanticKITTI is another dataset that focuses on semantic and instance segmentation for urban street scenes.

-Insert image
 ### Evaluation Metrics
 As in 2D semantic segmentation, we're primarily concerned with the Intersection over Union (IoU) score of our models.
 This measures the overall overlap between the predicted segmentation and the ground truth segmentation for each class.
 For a scene and class, we can calculate: